Diegorivera1110/Employee-Tracker/README.md

 # Employee Tracker

   ## Description
-  This is a command-line based application that manages a company's employee database.
+  This is a command-line-based application that manages a company's employee database.
 This project uses MySQL, Node.js, and Inquirer that validate answers given through the command line.

   ## Table of Contents
   - [Installation](#installation)